vctfence/scrapbee/AUTOMATION.md

 Automation is a powerful feature that allows to programmatically create, modify, and delete Scrapyard bookmarks from [iShell](https://gchristensen.github.io/ishell/) commands or your own extensions.
-For example, with this API you can import arbitrarily complex hierarchical content, automate TODO lists, or create something similar to the former Firefox "Live Bookmarks".
+For example, with this API you can import arbitrarily complex hierarchical content, manage TODO lists, or create something similar to the former Firefox "Live Bookmarks".

-Currently, automation is experimental in Scrapyard, and should be manually enabled from its settings page: **ext+scrapyard://automation** which is not displayed at the main UI.
+Currently, automation is experimental, and should be manually enabled from the Scrapyard advanced settings page: **ext+scrapyard://advanced** which is not displayed at the main UI.
 Because Scrapyard knows about iShell, you do not need to enable automation to use the code below from iShell commands.